Desecration

 Desecration is the act of depriving something of its sacred character, or the disrespectful, contemptuous, or destructive treatment of that which is held to be sacred or holy by a group or individual.

 Overview

 Many consider acts of desecration to be sacrilegious acts.
 This can include desecration of sacred books, sacred places or sacred objects.
 Desecration generally may be considered from the perspective of a particular religion or spiritual activity.
 Desecration may be applied to natural systems or components, particularly if those systems are part of naturalistic spiritual religion.

 To respectfully remove the sacred character of a place or an object is deconsecration, and is distinct from desecration.

-Some religions, such as the Roman Catholic Church have specific rules as to what constitutes desecration and what should be done in these circumstances.
+Some religious groups, such as the Catholic Church have specific rules as to what constitutes desecration and what should be done in these circumstances.

 Examples

 Bosnia and Herzegovina

 The ethnic cleansing campaign that took place throughout areas controlled by the Army of the Republika Srpska (VRS) targeted Bosnian Muslims, and included the destruction of Muslim places of worship.